 Before we start editing the templates for our database, we're going to create custom CSS and JS files that will allow us to customize the style and functionality beyond what Pages does by default.

 Custom CSS & JS files apply to the page rather than the database, so you could use them even if you're doing something that doesn't make use of the Databases feature.
-Of course, in this tutorial we are using databases, so our styles will mostly be geared to styling t
+Of course, in this tutorial we are using databases, so our styles will mostly be geared to styling them.

 About database templates